July 1, 2014 in Chemistry of Art

 Warned on the challenges of washing off Indian ink, the students were next given opportunity to try different inking techniques commonly used by manga artists.
 In addition, they learned how to transfer images such that they could someday ink their own favorite cartoons.

-Everyone was delighted to learn about manga and the composition of ink from experimenting with paper chromatography and inking techniques care of Molecule of Life and Manga Japonaise Montreal.
+Everyone was delighted to learn about manga and the composition of ink from experimenting with paper chromatography and inking techniques care of Molecule of Life and The Montreal Manga School.